 In 2017 the certificate was awarded to Charles Inglis.
 Charles is the Event Coordinator and leading from the front he individually raised an astonishing £3,730.
 The top 3 fundraisers between them raised over £8,500; so there was stiff competition for the Certificate.

 Charles is pictured right receiving his award from Norfolk Churches Trust Chairman Ian Lonsdale, at St Peter’s Corpusty which is one of the 13 Churches leased to the Trust, and for which it is responsible.
 The Trust has recently carried out extensive repairs on the Church, with the help of English Heritage, which means it is now open to the general public again as a result.

 The Wall Of Fame

 The top ten people who visit the most churches on the day will be recorded on the Wall of Fame (this is not open to motorists or those on horses).
 Have a look at the Wall of Fame and see how many churches were visited last year.

-- Best picture of an architectural feature or item found in or around a church
+- an interesting architectural feature or item found in or around a church

-We've tried to make it as easy as possible for everyone to enter our competition this year.
+We've tried to make it as easy as possible this year.
 Please take lots of photos of churches you visit, architectural features, people riding bikes, anything you see that is interesting or amusing, and you could win £50!
 It is also very useful if you give us permission to use your photos for our website and social media: we love seeing them and you might see your photo in the EDP!
-You can use cameras or phones, but it helps if you make the photos high resolution, and get them to us by 10th October 2018 in one of these three ways :
+You can use cameras or phones, but it helps if you make the photos high resolution, and get them to us by 10th October 2019 in one of these three ways :

 Facebook - Simply post your image on the Norfolk Churches Trust Facebook page.
 Simply create a new post ('Write something on this Page') and don't forget to include your image(s).